Dʼ Boys: 1982–1985

 During the spring of 1984, D' Boys released their second album, Muvanje (Hitting On), produced by Oliver Mandić and featuring members of the hard rock band Generacija 5 Dragan Jovanović (guitar) and Dragoljub Ilić (keyboards, arrangements, rhythm machine programming) as guests.
-The album featured a cover of Roy Orbison song "Oh, Pretty Woman" entitled "Lepe žene" ("Pretty Women"), a cover of old town music song "Što (Ima dana)" ("Why (There Are Days)"), and the track "Jugoslovenka" ("Yugoslav Girl"), which would soon go on to become the band's biggest hit.
+The album featured a cover of Roy Orbison song "Oh, Pretty Woman" entitled "Lepe žene" ("Pretty Women"), a cover of old town music song "Što (Ima dana)" ("Why (There Are Days)"), and the track "Jugoslovenka (Ljupka oko pupka)" ("Yugoslav Girl (Lovely Around Her Waist)"), which would soon go on to become the band's biggest hit.
+Other songs which saw large airplay were "Give Me Your Money", "Snežana" and the ballad "Florida (Mala moja, ne plači)" ("Florida (Baby, Don't You Cry)").
 After the album release, two new members were added to the lineup: drummer Zoran "Cole" Miljuš, and guitarist Jean-Jacques Roscam, a Belgian of Zaire origin.
 During the summer of 1984, the group performed in Greece.
 The band had their last performance in the discotheque Amnezia in Salonica.
-After their returned to Yugoslavia, Mihajlovski left the band and started performing as Miško D' Boys, while the remainder of the group continued as Peđa D'Boy Band.
+After they returned to Yugoslavia, Mihajlovski left the band and started performing as Miško D' Boys, while the remainder of the group continued as Peđa D'Boy Band.

 Post breakup: Peđa D'Boy Band and other works by former members

-In 1985 Peđa D'Boy Band released the album Avantura (Adventure), produced by Peđa D'Boy and Boban Petrović.
+In 1985, Peđa D'Boy Band released the album Avantura (Adventure), produced by Peđa D'Boy and Boban Petrović.
 The video recorded for the song "Visibabe, ljubičice" ("Snowdrops, Violets") was banned from Yugoslav television due to its erotic imagery.
-In 1985 Peđa D'Boy took part in YU Rock Misija, the Yugoslav contribution to Live Aid, and Peđa D'Boy Band performed on the corresponding charity concert, held on Red Star Stadium on 15 June 1985.
-During the same year, Peđa D'Boy represented Yugoslavia at the Song of Mediterranean festival in Palermo, winning the second place with "Jugoslovenka".
+In 1985, Peđa D'Boy took part in YU Rock Misija, the Yugoslav contribution to Live Aid, providing the vocals for the charity song "Za milion godina", and Peđa D'Boy Band performed on the corresponding charity concert, held on Red Star Stadium on 15 June 1985.
+During the same year, Peđa D'Boy represented Yugoslavia at the Song of Mediterranean festival in Palermo, winning the second place with "Jugoslovenka", and sang in the duet "Bubi" with Bilja Krstić, released on her album Iz unutrašnjeg džepa (From the Inner Pocket).
 Soon after, Jean-Jacques Roscam left the band to join Galija, while Dragan Ilić died of complications caused by gastric ulcer operation.
-In 1986 Peđa D'Boy Band released the album Laku noć ti, mala (Goodnight, Baby), produced by Kornelije Kovač, who also composed four songs on the album.
+In 1986, Peđa D'Boy Band released the album Laku noć ti, mala (Goodnight, Baby), produced by Kornelije Kovač, who also composed four songs for the album.
 Beside Peđa D' Boy, Miško Plavi and Zoran Miljuš, the album featured Kornelije Kovač and Boban Petrović on keyboards, Dragan Jovanović and Srđan Miodragović on guitar and Ivan Švager on saxophone.
 The song "Šta da radim s rukama" ("What Should I Do with My Hands") featured guest appearance by actor Ratko Tankosić.
 After the album release, the band went on a short tour across Greece with Riblja Čorba and Galija, after which they ended their activity.